 After the AGD confiscated all the companies of Roberto Isaias and his family and mistreated the workers of these companies, it only took 24 hours for the Montecristi Constituent Assembly – of an official majority – to legally shield the administrative acts by adding some articles to the constitution.
-These articles would allow the government to have full legal control over citizens.
+These articles would allow the government to have full legal control over its citizens.

 Mandate #13, as it is called today, was devised by Rafael Correa to endorse all seizures made by the AGD and prevent the judges of the country from processing any recourse in favor of the Isaias and their seized property under penalty of jail or dismissal.
 Mandate #13 is considered a legal aberration, established by the socialist caste that has taken power in the 21st century.

 On June 6, 2016, the UN Human Rights Committee, based in Geneva, issued a final opinion on the case of the civil rights violations of Roberto and William Isaias, committed by the government, during the mandate of Rafael Correa.

 The UN declared itself 100% in favor of the Isaias, considering the process of seizures of all its assets improper and also against Mandate #13.
-Which not only prevented the right that the Isaias had as citizens to appeal to the judicial measure but prohibited the judges from exercising any recourse in their favor and against the act of seizure.
+Which not only prevented the right that the Isaias had as citizens to appeal to the judicial measure, but also prohibited the judges from exercising any recourse in their favor and against the act of seizure.

 Both processes were declared in violation and required economic, legal and moral reparations to the Ecuadorian State and in favor of the Isaias.
-The following statement of the Human Rights Committee means that it should:
+The following statement of the Human Rights Committee urges the Ecuadorian State to: